balabit/syslog-ng-rust-modules/README.md

                     "name": "MAIL_READ",
                     "message": "message",
                     "values": {
-                        "MESSAGE": "user logged in, read mails then logged out" },
+                        "key1": "user logged in, read mails then logged out" },
                     "when": {
                       "on_opened": false,